 Applying what she learns to different situations is one of the things that makes Morgan special.
 For example, each week she accompanies one client to physical therapy.
 One day she observed the therapist use a unique method to help the client move from one sitting position to another.
 It occurred to Morgan that another of her clients might benefit from using the technique when getting in and out of the car.
 She showed her client and they found that it made the activity much easier.

 Dean’s wife, Phyllis, is very happy to have Morgan working with her husband.
 “Morgan is such a pleasure,” she wrote.
 “She’s a hard worker, and always upbeat and positive.
 We enjoy having Morgan at our home.”

-Ashli Snyder, Palouse Home Care Staffing Supervisor, says that Morgan “is the ideal employee.
+Ashli Snyder, Palouse Home Care Caregiver Manager, says that Morgan “is the ideal employee.
 She is quick to respond and always willing to help.
 Morgan was an obvious choice for the Platinum Caregiver award.
 It’s clear to us in the office how much she cares about her clients.”